-- Nationale Vacaturebank – general vacancies, Dutch only.
+- Nationale Vacaturebank – general vacancies, although the website is in Dutch only.

-- Jouw ICT Vacature – for ICT vacancies, Dutch only.
+- Jouw ICT Vacature – for ICT vacancies, although the website is in Dutch only.

 - Intermediair – mostly Dutch positions.

-- Monsterboard.nl – part of a global network, Dutch only.
+- Monsterboard.nl – part of a global network, although the website is in Dutch only.

-- Indeed.nl – part of a global network, Dutch only.
+- Indeed.nl – part of a global network, although the website is in Dutch only.

-- Glassdoor – part of a global network, Dutch only.
+- Glassdoor – part of a global network, although the website is in Dutch only.

-As one of the EU’s strongest economies, and offering an enviable quality of life, the Netherlands is a magnet for seasonal, temporary, semi- and unskilled workers.
-Many of the main job sites in the Netherlands post openings for manual labour jobs, as well as Careerstructure for listings in English.
+As one of the EU’s strongest economies, and offering an enviable quality of life, the Netherlands is a magnet for seasonal, temporary, semi-skilled, and unskilled workers.
+Many of the main job sites in the Netherlands post openings for manual labor jobs, as well as Careerstructure for listings in English.

 Retail Choice is handy for shop workers and service industry jobs, while for individuals looking to secure work in the Netherlands’ buoyant hospitality and catering industry, HotelCareer includes job postings for full time, management as well as seasonal and part-time work.
-Caterer.com is similar, or you could try Hospitalityonline.com for a wide range of job options for expats.
+Caterer.com is similar, while Hospitalityonline.com offers a wide range of job options for expats.